Repetitive use of the elbow can cause cubital tunnel syndrome.

 Doctors often base the diagnosis of cubital tunnel syndrome on an examination.
 However, nerve conduction studies Nerve conduction studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more or advanced imaging tests, such as magnetic resonance imaging Computed tomography (CT) and magnetic resonance imaging (MRI) A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
 Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more (MRI) or ultrasound, may be needed to help pinpoint the exact area of nerve damage, especially if surgery is being considered.

 People with mild cases of cubital tunnel syndrome undergo physical therapy, wear a splint at night to avoid overbending the elbow, and avoid pressure over the elbow.
 An elbow pad worn during the day can be helpful.

-About 85% of people who do not respond to splinting or who have more severe cases of nerve compression may benefit from surgery, which usually consists of releasing pressure on the nerve.
+Most people who do not respond to splinting or who have more severe cases of nerve compression may benefit from surgery, which usually consists of releasing pressure on the nerve.